microsoft/MXDial-IoT-Sample/README.md

 4. Save your project.
 Don't close it as you will need it for the next section.

 ### Deploy Code to your DevKit Device
-1. Ensure your DevKit is connected to your Windows machine with the MX device workspace open.
-If the IoT Workbench Examples window pops up, you can close it.
+1. Ensure your DevKit is connected to your Windows machine and the `project` Workspace is open.
+If the IoT Workbench Examples window opens, you can close it.
 2. Ensure you have the correct COM port selected.
 The correct port will have `STMicroelectronics` beside it.

 ![](https://devkitfiles.blob.core.windows.net/github/select-board.png)